 The beach-monitoring activities of Port Aransas High School students have provided beneficial information about the beach and dune system on Mustang Island (Fig. 9).
 The dune system on Mustang Island is healthy, with tall (> 3 m), wide foredunes along most of the island.
 The only breaks in the foredune system are at beach-access points and washover features.
 Beach maintenance practices vary along the island and have changed over time, which the students have documented through their data.
 Several beaches on Mustang Island, particularly within the City of Port Aransas boundaries, are regularly scraped to remove seaweed (Sargassum) from the forebeach.
 Since the beginning of the coastal monitoring program, Port Aransas students have been monitoring the growth of the foredune system at their profiling sites.
-Figure 23 is an example of foredune expansion at MUI01 near Horace Caldwell Pier in Port Aransas.
+Figure 25 is an example of foredune expansion at MUI01 near Horace Caldwell Pier in Port Aransas.
 Note that the width of the dunes increased between 2001 and early 2012, although the shoreline remained relatively stable.

-Figure 23.
+Figure 25.
 Foredune expansion at MUI01 on Mustang Island.

-When Port Aransas students arrived to collect profile data in October 2012, a large part of the dune face had been excavated for a beach-maintenance practice called dune notching (Figs. 24 and 25).
+When Port Aransas students arrived to collect profile data in October 2012, a large part of the dune face had been excavated for a beach-maintenance practice called dune notching (Figs. 26 and 27).
 Students documented that sand was replaced in the foredune by May 2013 and that the vegetation line has been reestablished at the toe of the dune.
 The dune was notched again during the 2014-2015 academic year.
 The current width of the foredune is still narrower, and the volume of sand in the profile is less than when the THSCMP began monitoring in 1999 (see change plot in Appendix B).
 Also, the crest of the foredune is lower in elevation because the dune crest was not stabilized by vegetation for a period of time, resulting in sand being carried away by the wind.
-The excavated area was slowly filled in between 2016 and 2018.
-By the time of the 2017-18 academic year field trips, the foredune had been completely refilled (Fig. 25).
+The excavated area was slowly filled in between 2016 and 2018 (Fig. 26).
 By the end of the 2018-19 academic year, the foredune was revegetated and stabilized.
-Beach maintenance practices such as beach grading and dune notching will continue to be monitored by Port Aransas students at MUI01 and compared with the natural processes that occur at MUI02 in Mustang Island State Park.